-This one stole my heart completely.
-And it’s not just the falls that are breathtaking.
-The trail leading up to the falls is truly magnificent too!
+This gem stole my heart completely.
+And it’s not just the falls that are breathtaking, as the trail leading up to the falls is truly magnificent too!

 Rosewall Creek Falls